 The Antitrust Division is likely to continue to give credit in sentencing to corporations that implement and maintain effective compliance programmes.
-The trend seems to be in favour of awarding such credit216 where a compliance programme was implemented or augmented following the initiation of the investigation as the Division 'almost never recommends that companies receive credit at sentencing for a pre-existing compliance program'.
+The trend seems to be in favour of awarding such credit where a compliance programme has been implemented or augmented following the initiation of an investigation as the Division 'almost never recommends that companies receive credit at sentencing for a pre-existing compliance program'.
 The Division has also provided unique insight into what it will consider to be an 'effective' antitrust compliance programme.
 A key factor is that senior management is engaged in and models the compliance programme.
-The Division fully credited the compliance policy in Kayaba, noting that the policy 'has the hallmarks of an effective compliance policy, including direction from top management at the company, training, anonymous reporting, proactive monitoring and auditing, and provided for discipline of employees who violated the policy'.218
+The Division fully credited the compliance policy in Kayaba, noting that the policy 'has the hallmarks of an effective compliance policy, id., at 2.